KeyboardKit/KeyboardKit-Documentation/README.md

 ## Binaries

-The [KeyboardKit Binaries repository][Binaries-repo] is used to store binary builds for each version of the KeyboardKit SDK.
+The [KeyboardKit Binaries repository][Binaries] is used to store binary builds for each version of the KeyboardKit SDK.

 ## Documentation